1978 TOPPS BASEBALL CARDS

 The back of each 1978 Topps card featured the standard player statistics and brief career highlights.
 An interesting footnote was included for a handful of players acknowledging they were no longer in affiliated MLB organizations.
 This provided a little context about marginal former major leaguers trying to continue their careers in independent ball.

-Read also: BASEBALL CARDS PRICE GUIDE 1905
+Read also: TOP 10 MOST VALUABLE BASEBALL CARDS

 In the years since its original release, the 1978 Topps baseball set has grown in popularity with collectors.
 Rookie cards of future Hall of Famers like Mattingly and Smith are greatly sought after.
 The extensive variations of error cards and parallels also add to the set’s scope for completionists.
 Prices have appreciated strongly from the original direct marketing costs in the late 1970s.